- Patty Jenkins

 - Release Date

 In their ongoing attempt to ape what the Marvel Cinematic Universe has achieved in superhero crossovers, Warner Bros.
-Pictures has rushed their DC Extended Universe and delivered some underwhelming blockbusters: Zack Snyder’s Man of Steel (2013) removed the joy and pluck from Superman, delivering a dour experience informed by Christopher Nolan’s Dark Knight Trilogy; Snyder’s Batman v Superman: Dawn of Justice (2016) existed as mere setup, introducing more dour heroes and unintelligible plot elements; and speaking of unintelligible nonsense, David Ayer’s hectic Suicide Squad (2016) was a familiar yarn (think Guardians of the Galaxy meets Deadpool) about good-bad guys who nonetheless end up saving the world.
+Pictures has rushed their DC Extended Universe and made some underwhelming blockbusters: Zack Snyder’s Man of Steel (2013) removed the joy and pluck from Superman, delivering a dour experience informed by Christopher Nolan’s Dark Knight Trilogy; Snyder’s Batman v Superman: Dawn of Justice (2016) existed as mere setup, introducing more dour heroes and unintelligible plot elements; and speaking of unintelligible nonsense, David Ayer’s hectic Suicide Squad (2016) was a familiar yarn (think Guardians of the Galaxy meets Deadpool) about good-bad guys who nonetheless end up saving the world.
 With Wonder Woman, the fourth entry in this universe, Warner Bros. finally offers a DC Comics superhero film worthy of its hero’s iconography.
 Skeptical viewers will be relieved to learn that, unlike Snyder’s conception for the DCEU, Wonder Woman features an optimistic, brave, compassionate, and relatively well-adjusted character—a refreshing change of pace from the moody bunch that preceded her.

 In the first feature film of Wonder Woman, Israeli actress Gal Gadot stars as Diana, reprising her underdeveloped role from Dawn of Justice, except with an elevated degree of ethos here.
 Patty Jenkins (Monster) directs Allan Heinberg’s script that places Diana, and the Amazonian culture itself, at the center, making everything outside of that fascinating world seem strange.
 Where Jenkins excels are the more human sections in the first two acts, particularly in the opening scenes inside Themyscira.
 A richly conceived cityscape informed by Greek architecture, the island paradise is populated by warrior women with a strong bond between them, and headed by Queen Hippolyta (Connie Nielsen), Diana’s mother.
-Early on, the young Diana wants to learn about the art of war from her aunt, Antiope (Robin Wright, superb, inspiring, onscreen far too little), and she eventually grows into a hero fated to duel with her sworn nemesis, the war god Ares.
+Early on, the young Diana wants to learn about the art of war from her aunt, Antiope (Robin Wright, superb, inspiring, onscreen far too little).
+She eventually grows into a hero fated to duel with her sworn nemesis, the war god Ares.
 Getting to experience Themyscira may be Wonder Woman‘s finest treasure; it’s a fully-conceived world that seems to revolve around Diana in ways she does not understand.
 All the while, Gadot demonstrates her talent when given more to do in her role.

 Regardless, there’s plenty to savor.
 Diana’s integration into then-contemporary London plays, quite delightfully, like scenes from Elf (when Buddy becomes distracted by cotton balls and revolving doors), as our hero asks questions inappropriate in a male-dominated society and must learn, but never accept, the etiquette of the day.
 Even so, when Diana’s entry into a British war room is met with guffaws from walrus-mustachioed Col. Blimps, the sexism then and now becomes apparent.
-These moments might almost be funny if they weren’t so frustrating for someone of her power and intelligence (she’s very well read, speaks dozens of languages, and is generally the bee’s knees).
+These moments might almost be funny if they weren’t so frustrating for someone of her power and intelligence (she’s very well-read, speaks dozens of languages, and is generally the bee’s knees).
 The most appealing quality about Wonder Woman is how, despite its banal devotion to superhero tropes and third-act bloat, it has managed to awaken germane discussions for today’s sociopolitical climate.
 Whether it’s drawing attention to the underrepresented presence of women in cinema in front of and behind the camera, the generally marginalized status of women today, or even the relevance of female-only screenings (and the anger such showings bring some mal-adjusted people), Wonder Woman may finally etch a place in viewers’ minds for its symbolic significance and ability to create discussion, which can only be healthy.

-Of course, this assigns a lofty (perhaps misplaced) degree of import on a comic book film that perhaps does not have such grand significance within the film’s narrative.
+Of course, this assigns a lofty (perhaps misplaced) degree of import to a comic book film that perhaps does not have such grand significance within the film’s narrative.
 From a certain point of view, Wonder Woman could be seen as nothing more than the DCEU’s version of Captain America: The First Avenger—a commercial bid for competition and further establishment of the Justice League franchise (“The Future of Justice Begins with Her” reads the film’s tagline, even though Justice already had a Dawn).
-After all, both scenarios involve past wars, heroes clad in American iconography, lovers lost, larger-than-life villains, and ultimately prove to be nothing more than a puzzle piece into the forthcoming crossover.
+After all, both scenarios involve past wars, lovers lost, larger-than-life villains, and ultimately prove to be nothing more than a puzzle piece into the forthcoming crossover.
 Admittedly, if Wonder Woman‘s connective tissues to the surrounding DCEU were not clinging to lesser material, the outcome as a whole might be worthy of more enthusiasm.
 And getting excited about another character mashup, Justice League, later this year seems much less compelling than another stand-alone film for Gadot’s Wonder Woman, Jenkins’ considerate direction, and a possible return to Themyscira.
-All that aside, Wonder Woman proves to be an important film for the development of other female-centric intellectual properties and female audiences who finally have a noble hero to admire.
+All that aside, Wonder Woman proves to be an important film for developing other female-centric intellectual properties and female audiences who finally have a noble hero to admire.